sovit-123/SAM_Molmo_Whisper/README.md

 # SAM_Molmo_Whisper

+***Note: The project is in very initial stages and will change drastically in the near future.
+Things may break.***

 A simple integration of Segment Anything Model, Molmo, and, Whisper to segment objects using voice and natural language.

 Capabilities: